sebastianbergmann/phpunit-documentation-english/src/extending-phpunit.rst

     }
     ?>

-:numref:`extending-phpunit.examples.BaseTestListener.php`
+:numref:`extending-phpunit.examples.ExtendedTestListener.php`
-shows how to subclass the ``PHPUnit\Framework\BaseTestListener`` abstract class, which lets you specify only the interface methods that are interesting for your use case, while providing empty implementations for all the others.
+shows how to use the ``PHPUnit\Framework\TestListenerDefaultImplementation`` trait, which lets you specify only the interface methods that are interesting for your use case, while providing empty implementations for all the others.

 .. code-block:: php
-    :caption: Using base test listener
+    :caption: Using test listener default implementation trait
-    :name: extending-phpunit.examples.BaseTestListener.php
+    :name: extending-phpunit.examples.ExtendedTestListener.php

     <?php
-    use PHPUnit\Framework\BaseTestListener;
+    use PHPUnit\Framework\TestListenerDefaultImplementation;

-    class ShortTestListener extends BaseTestListener
+    class ShortTestListener
     {
+        use TestListenerDefaultImplementation;

-        public function endTest(PHPUnit\Framework\Test $test, $time)
+        public function endTest(PHPUnit\Framework\Test $test, $time): time
         {
             printf("Test '%s' ended.\n", $test->getName());
         }